 At the time of the spill, the Operations Section Chief and EU Leader will jointly determine the reuse, recycling, or disposal method best suited to the state of the oil, the degree of contamination, and the logistics involved in these operations.
 Application for agency approvals are completed before the determined method of disposal is implemented.
-Recovered fluids stored onboard TF-4 may be disposed of either at Shell Group refineries or other third-party processors, in accordance with Shell environmental policy, and relevant local laws and regulations.
-In the event disposal and processing of any spill fluids are managed through Prudhoe Bay, this will be in accordance with ACS disposal tactics D1 through D5.
+Recovered fluids stored on board TF-3 may be disposed of either at Shell Group refineries or other third-party processors, in accordance with Shell environmental policy, and relevant local laws and regulations.
+In the event disposal and processing of any spill fluids are managed through Prudhoe Bay, this will be in accordance with ACS Technical Manual disposal tactics D1 through D5.
 In the event they are taken to Prudhoe Bay, recovered fluids would be handled in accordance with Ballot Agreements.
-A detailed description of Shell's waste management procedures as applicable to a spill response scenario are further described in Appendix K, Oil and Debris Disposal Procedures.Recovered fluids stored onboard the Arctic tanker will be disposed of either at Shell Group refineries or other third-party processors, in accordance with Shell environmental policy, and relevant local laws and regulations.
+A detailed description of Shell's waste management procedures as applicable to a spill response scenario are further described in Appendix K, Oil and Debris Disposal Procedures (see Table 2.7.8-2 below for onshore waste disposal facilities and associated methods).